-Wix.com is a leading cloud-based development platform for small businesses to operate online.
-With the support from Wix.com, their technology empowers millions of businesses, organizations, professionals and individuals to take their businesses, brands and workflow online.
+Wix.com is a leading cloud‑based development platform for small businesses to operate online.
+With the support of Wix.com, millions of businesses, organizations, professionals, and individuals are empowered to take their businesses, brands, and workflows online.

 Wix provides a cloud‑based web development platform that enables users to build websites and apps quickly and easily, without any coding required.
 More than 110 million users in 190 countries have already taken advantage of the free service, and 45,000 new users sign up every day.
 Wix hosts the websites and apps for free, and reports that on an average day 15,000 new apps get installed.